aws-neuron/aws-neuron-sdk/FAQ.md

 TODO [A guide to compile and deploy inference models using MXNet interface support](http://github.com/aws/aws-neuron-sdk/docs/mxnet-neuron/readme.md)

-**Q: What is Inferentia's NeuronCore Pipeline ? and How do I take advantage of it?**
+**Q: What is a NeuronCore Pipeline ? and How do I take advantage of it?**

-Inferentia NeuronCore Pipeline is a unique technique to shard a specific Neural Network across multiple Inferentia accelerators, to take advantage of the large on-chip cache, that would typically increase throughput and reduce latency at low batch size.
-Inf1 instances with multiple Inferentia accelerators, such as Inf1.6xlarge or Inf1.24xlarge, support NeuronCore Pipeline thanks to fast chip-to-chip interconnect.
+A NeuronCore Pipeline is a unique technique to shard a specific Neural Network across multiple Inferentia accelerators, to take advantage of the large on-chip cache, that would typically increase throughput and reduce latency at low batch size.
+Inf1 instances with multiple Inferentia accelerators, such as inf1.6xlarge or inf1.24xlarge, support NeuronCore Pipeline thanks to fast chip-to-chip interconnect.

 Developers can choose to use NeuronCore Pipeline mode during compile stage, with an opt-in flag.
 [NeuronCore Pipeline guide](TODO) provides further details.